rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-10-3-RGSoC- the grand finale.md

 ## What’s next?

 We would be continuing our work pattern, working on our skills, exploring new areas, mentoring our juniors.
-We are planning to attend the [GHCI](https://ghcindia.anitaborg.org/) and [dotCSS, dotJS 2017](https://www.dotcss.io), attend regular meetups of our local community, encouraging more people to take up the work.
+We are planning to attend the [GHCI](https://ghcindia.anitaborg.org/), [dotCSS](https://www.dotcss.io/) and [dotJS](https://www.dotjs.io/), attend regular meetups of our local community, encouraging more people to take up the work.
 We are in the process of organising a Rails Girls workshop in our city and we have a lot of support from it by various organizations.

 ## A final note:

 We are really thankful to the whole team of RGSoC for giving us this opportunity to work on the AFDC project.
 This is a great learning experience for us.
 Our wholehearted thanks to our panel of coaches, **Alfie** and **Mukesh**, who have supported us in each and every step, our mentor, **Pete** who is always available to help us with our doubts, our supervisor, **Rafal**, who has coordinated the work of the team and always ready with the answers to our queries.
 Kudos to **Team Bundledore**.

 <img src="/img/blog/2017/team_bundledore.jpg" alt="Our team"/>
-<div align="center" class="image-credits">credits:Collage created by Anagha</div>
+<div align="center" class="image-credits">credits: Collage created by Anagha</div>

 ##### Follow us on: